lcrocker/onejoker/README.md

 -----------------

 I use [cmake][3] to build the library.
 This should make porting easier.
-The way I build it on Linux is to change into the root directory of the git repository, then type
+The way I build it on Linux is to make an out-of-source build tree.
+From the root directory of the git repository, type:

+    mkdir build
+    cd build
-    cmake -g "Unix Makefiles"
+    cmake -G "Unix Makefiles" ..

 to build the Makefiles, then

     make
-    sudo make install

-to build everything and install.
+to build the library.
 You can also use

     make test

 to run the unit tests.
+The "python" directory contains the python module with a standard setup.py script.

 [3]: http://www.cmake.org